vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Building-Blocks/03_value-generator.md

 # Value Generator

-Value Generator provides a service to generate a value the Falsum consists of.
+Value Generator provides a service to generate values the Falsum consists of.
 These generators are designed to be able to generate a random (or for example to simply pass predefined value from context) and return it.
 This service is used for generating a falsum by given schema.